- Best Professional Flat Iron Reviews

-- Trying to straighten already damaged hair.
+- Trying to straighten already damaged hairs.
 If you do this you will probably only damage your hair more.

 - Using a flat iron on wet hair.
 Your hair will not slide across the heat plates easily like it’s supposed to and it can also be damaged easier.